Last updated: May 20, 2023

 Aside from a little added comfort and a slightly different shape, these chairs tend to have all the same pros and cons as your typical quad fold.
-They collapse into a compact, elongated shape for easy portability and storage, but offer limited adjustability.
+They collapse into a compact, elongated shape for easy portability and storage but offer limited adjustability.

 Hiking chairs, like the Helinox Chair Zero, are built for one thing: portability.
-These lightweight, highly collapsable chairs are usually made of metal alloys and specialty high tensile fabrics.
+These lightweight, highly collapsable chairs are usually made of metal alloys and specialty high-tensile fabrics.
 The frames either come completely apart or work with bungees to fold down as flat as possible.

 The minimalist design and lack of adjustability mean these things are light on comfort.
-But, if you need a chair you can fit in a rucksack and can carry long distances, this is your best option.
+But, if you need a chair that you can fit in a rucksack and carry long distances, this is your best option.